ci4rail/docs/docs/user-docs/_quick-start-guide/edgefarm/basic-functions.md

 [Get EdgeFarm CLI](https://github.com/edgefarm/edgefarm-cli/releases){: .btn .btn--info}

-# Seting up PATH variable
+# Set PATH Variable

-This step is needed in order to call the EdgeFarm CLI from any location on your computer.
+This step is necessary to call the EdgeFarm CLI from any location on your computer.

 <ul class="nav nav-tabs">
   <li class="nav-item"><a class="nav-link active" data-toggle="tab" href="#Windows" role="tab" >Windows</a></li>